Marlins beat Braves 5-4 in 10th inning on Rojas’s 4th hit

 Nick Vincent got three straight outs for his third save.

+Rojas tied his career high with four hits and drove in two runs in a game he said was important for the Marlins’ playoff hopes.

-Atlanta’s NL East lead was cut to two games over second-place Philadelphia, while the third-place Marlins dropped 2 1/2 games behind the Phillies.
+Atlanta’s NL East lead was cut to two games over second-place Philadelphia, while the third-place Marlins are 2 1/2 games behind the Phillies.

+“I feel like there’s a streak in there somewhere for us,” Mattingly said.
+“I feel like we could get hot and win six of eight.”

 Miami’s José Ureña allowed three runs in five innings in his season debut.
 Ureña had been out with COVID-19.